 As theatres closed around the world, actors, directors, and producers were put out of work and audiences were without entertainment.
-With no return date in sight, Broadway producer & Opportunity Network member, Sue Gilad, did what she does best.
+With no return date in sight, Broadway producer and Opportunity Network member, Sue Gilad, did what she does best.
 She got creative, pivoting her companies, Broadway Custom and Infine Company, digital.

 This article will take about 3 minutes to read

 New York City, the home and heart of Broadway, has been one of the hardest hit by the COVID-19 pandemic.
-With theatre reopenings tentatively scheduled for 2021, this will be the longest scheduled closure of Broadway theatres in the industry’s history.
-As the United States struggles to get the virus under control, theatergoers are not hopeful that they’ll be able to enjoy regular programming for a long time yet.
-Within reopening plans, theatres present a tricky set-up.
+With theatre reopenings tentatively scheduled for 2021, this will be the longest scheduled closure of Broadway theaters in the industry’s history.
+As the United States struggles to get the virus under control, theatergoers are not hopeful that they’ll be able to enjoy regular programming for a long time.
+Within reopening plans, theaters present a tricky set-up.
 Enclosed spaces and tightly packed seats make for easy spreading.
-Even when the pandemic subsides, 59% of theatergoers reported that fear of potential infection would stop them from racing back to theatres.
+Even when the pandemic subsides, 59% of theatergoers reported that fear of potential infection would stop them from racing back to theaters.

 For big-name shows such as Hamilton or Chicago, this presents a temporary setback and substantial financial loss, but nothing show-ending.
 For smaller broadway companies and start-up shows, as well as the artists themselves, the closure lands a devastating blow.

 To face this challenge, artists and producers are turning towards digital platforms.
 Finding ways to work and keep their audiences engaged online.
 Shows like Hamilton have been filmed and released on Disney+.
 Productions such as Frozen as well as Beetlejuice have created themed backgrounds that fans can use in video calls.
 The artists themselves are offering up paid guest appearances via Zoom.

 As with many industries, these changes raise the question of what Broadway will look like in a post-pandemic world.
-When theatres can safely open again, will everything go “back to normal”?
+When theaters can safely open again, will everything go “back to normal”?
 Or will Broadway find itself part of the digital revolution?

 Bringing Broadway Online